nicolarossi/Hackaton2017/README.md

 Note:
-Sorry to my english mistakes, to correction/question/improvement and whatever you want feel free to contact me on gmail.com using name and surname  or on the #meetingcpp IRC channel.
+To correction/question/improvement and whatever you want feel free to contact me on gmail.com using name and surname  or on the #meetingcpp IRC channel.

 # Introduction